-In addition to the online regridding functionality, the ESMF distribution also contains an exectuable for generating regridding weights.
-This tool reads in two grid files and outputs weights for interpolation between the two grids.
-The input and output files are all in netcdf format.
-The grid files are either in the same format as is used as an input to SCRIP [3], or in the ESMF unstructured grid format ??.
-The weight file is the same format as is output by SCRIP.
+The weight file is the same format 9.8 as is output by SCRIP.
 The interpolation weights can be generated with the bilinear, patch, or first order conservative methods decribed below.
 Masking is supported for 2D logically rectangular (i.e. with grid_rank=2) grids in the SCRIP format.
 This application can do regrid weight generation from a global or regional source grid to a global or regional destination grid.
 It assumes that the source and destination grids are on a sphere and that the coordinates given in the files are latitude and longitude values.
 The coordinates can either be in degrees or radians (this is indicated by the "units" attribute attached to the value).
+As is true with many global models, this application currently assumes the latitude and longitude refer to positions on a perfect sphere, as opposed to a more complex and accurate representation of the earth's true shape such as would be used in a GIS system.
+(ESMF's current user base doesn't require this level of detail in representing the earth's shape, but it could be added in the future if necessary.)
 This file based regrid weight generation application is parallel.
 This application is used in the ESMF_RegridWeightGenCheck external demo, so that can serve as an example of its use.

 This application requires the NetCDF libary to read the grid files and write out the weight files in NetCDF format.
-In addition, it also requires the LAPACK library to generate the patch regridding weights.
-To compile ESMF with the NetCDF library and the LAPACK library, please refer to the Third Party Libraries Section in the ESMF User Guide for more information.
+In addition, it also requires LAPACK library calls to generate the patch regridding weights.
+To compile ESMF with the NetCDF library and the LAPACK library, please refer to the "Third Party Libraries" Section in the ESMF User's Guide for more information.

 Internally this application uses the ESMF public API to generate the interpolation weights.
-If a the source or destination grid is logically rectangular, then ESMF_GridCreate()?? is used to create an ESMF_Grid object.
+If a source or destination grid is logically rectangular, then ESMF_GridCreate() ?? is used to create an ESMF_Grid object.
 The cell center coordinates of the input grid are put into the center stagger location (ESMF_STAGGERLOC_CENTER).
-In addition, the corner coordinates are also put into the corner stagger location (ESMF_STAGGERLOC_CORNER), for conservative regridding.
-The 2D coordinates are mapped into 3D Cartesian coordinates by setting the regridScheme flag to ESMF_REGRID_SCHEME_FULL3D while calling the method, ESMF_FieldRegridStore().
+In addition, the corner coordinates are also put into the corner stagger location (ESMF_STAGGERLOC_CORNER) for conservative regridding.
 The method ESMF_MeshCreate() ?? is used to create an ESMF_Mesh object, if the source or destination grid is a cubed sphere grid or an unstructured grid.
-When making this call, the flag convert3D is set to TRUE to convert the 2D coordinates.
-ESMF_FieldRegridStore() is used to generate the weight table and indicies table representing the interpolation matrix.
+When making this call, the flag convert3D is set to TRUE to convert the 2D coordinates into 3D Cartesian coordinates.
+Currently, ESMF only supports triangle or quadrilateral element types for a 2D Mesh.
+Therefore, when the cells in an unstructured grid contain more than four edges, they are broken into multiple triangle elements before ESMF_MeshCreate() is called to create the ESMF_Mesh object.
+After the calculation of the weight matrix based on the broken up cells, the matrix entries for the triangles are merged together, so that the output matrix is in terms of the original cells.
+Internally ESMF_FieldRegridStore() is used to generate the weight table and indices table representing the interpolation matrix.